open-cluster-management-io/enhancements/enhancements/sig-architecture/224-event-based-manifestwork/README.md

 #### Story 2

-- As a service developer, I can effortlessly utilize the event-based manifestwork API to construct a service that delivers manifestworks to managed clusters.
+- As a service developer, I can effortlessly utilize the event-based manifestwork API to construct a service that delivers manifestworks to managed clusters and gather status information.

 ### Risks and Mitigation